What is online shopping?

 - Sites like Amazon and e-Bay usually post prices in US$.
 Your bank can charge you an additional fee for currency conversion.

 - Double check your total bill on the check-out page before you click “order”.
-There might be taxes or other fees you may not be aware of.
+There might be taxes or other fees you did not see.

 - Read your credit card statements.
 Check your account regularly.